Great Engineering Resume Samples That Actually Work

 Academic projects

-Certifications such as Engineer in Training (EIT) or Professional Engineer (PE) can enhance your profile by demonstrating your commitment to further professional development as a certified professional.
+Certifications such as Engineer in Training (EIT) or Professional Engineer (PE) can enhance your profile by demonstrating your commitment to further professional development.
 When listing certifications, include the title, the awarding organization, and the date it was earned.
+You can also add internships and publications to strengthen your educational background further and showcase practical experience and scholarly contributions.

 Essential Engineering Skills to Include